 We are currently evaluating our commercialization strategy in the United States and other territories.
-We believe that in addition to the United States, Europe represents a significant market opportunity because of rising rates of extended spectrum \(\beta\)-lactamases (ESBL) resistance.
+We believe that in addition to the United States, Europe represents a significant market opportunity because of rising rates of extended spectrum ß-lactamases (ESBL) resistance.
 On June 23, 2016, the electorate in the United Kingdom (UK) voted in favor of leaving the European Union (EU), commonly referred to as Brexit.
 On March 29, 2017, the country formally notified the EU of its intention to withdraw from the EU pursuant to Article 50 of the Lisbon Treaty, commencing a period of two years, for the UK and other EU member states to negotiate the terms of the withdrawal.
-The EU subsequently extended the withdrawal date to October 31, 2019 although the UK could leave sooner depending on political developments.
-There has been limited progress so far in the negotiations and continued uncertainty in the UK government which increases the possibility of the UK exiting the EU on or before October 31, 2019 without a formal withdrawal agreement in place and of significant market and economic disruption as a result.
+If no formal withdrawal agreement can be reached between the United Kingdom and the European Union, then it is expected that the United Kingdom's membership of the European Union would automatically terminate on the deadline, which was initially March 29, 2019.
+On October 28, 2019, that deadline was extended from October 31, 2019 to January 31, 2 020 to allow the parties to continue to negotiate a withdrawal agreement.
+The United Kingdom could leave the European Union earlier if the Parliament approves the withdrawal but that has proven to be extremely difficult to date.
 Brexit could adversely affect European or worldwide political, regulatory, economic or market conditions and could contribute to instability in global political institutions, regulatory agencies and financial markets.
-Since a significant proportion of the regulatory framework in the UK is derived from EU directives and regulations, Brexit could materially impact the regulatory regime with respect to the approval of our product candidates in the UK or the EU.
-Any delay in obtaining, or an inability to obtain, any regulatory approvals, as a result of Brexit or otherwise, would prevent us from commercializing our product candidates in the UK and/or the EU and restrict our ability to generate revenue and achieve and sustain profitability.
-If any of these outcomes occur, we may be forced to restrict or delay efforts to seek regulatory approval in the UK and/or EU for our product candidates, which could si
+Since a significant proportion of the regulatory framework in the UK is derived from EU directives and regulations, Brexit could materially impact the regulatory regime with respect to the approval of our product candidates in the UK and/or the EU and restrict our ability to generate revenue and achieve and sustain profitability.
+If any of these outcomes occur, we may be forced to restrict or delay efforts to seek regulatory approval in the UK and/or EU for our product candidates, which could significantly and materially harm our business.